ameliebou/ucm-code-challenge/README.md

 This is my proposal to the code challenge supplied by UCM agency.
 [Here](https://docs.google.com/document/d/11HfJX4YIzdb7UY5oDgi8toa4JObmtuNPNojY8vnEDAM/view) you can find the whole description of the challenge.
 In summary, I have created an API where:
-* users can register
+* Users can register
-* jobs can be created and searched for
+* Jobs can be created and searched for
-* users can apply to jobs
+* Users can apply to jobs

 ## Table of content
 * [Technologies](#technologies)